ismasan/steppe/README.md

 * Content Negotiation - Handles multiple response formats through a Responder system that matches status codes and content types
 * Mountable on Rack routers, and (soon) standalone with its own router.

-## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

 ## Usage

 ### Defining a service